jflets/Habitize/README.md

   - HTML, CSS, JavaScript
   - Bootstrap for grid and styling
   - Chrome dev tools for responsive design for various screen sizes
+  - Font Awesome for icons
+  - Google Fonts for text fonts

 - **Image Storage**
   - Cloudinary for storing statics files and user images.